 1. Small and stable Dk (permittivity) and Df (loss tangent).
 A small Dk reduces the possibility of signal transmission delays, whereas a small Df improves the signal transmission quality by reducing loss and wasting of the signal.

 2. Low water absorptivity as high absorptivity can tamper with the Dk and Df in the wet environment.

 3. The PCB should have the property to resist heat and chemicals as well.

-FABRICATION OF HIGH FREQUENCY CIRCUIT BOARDS
+FABRICATION OF HIGH-FREQUENCY CIRCUIT BOARDS

-Teflon and Rogers dielectric are some of the most commonly used materials for the fabrication of high frequency circuit boards.
+Teflon and Rogers dielectric are some of the most commonly used materials for the fabrication of high-frequency circuit boards.
 With Rogers dielectric material, you get the benefit of a cheaper solution that gives you all the properties you want in your substrate: low Dk and Df, low signal wastage, and high thermal resistance.
 Teflon, on the other hand, is typically put to use when there is a need to manufacture a circuit board with transmission rates upwards of 5-10GHz.
-As such, it has the upper hand when it comes to Df and Dk values, as well as the lowest water absorptivity, making it highly stable and high grade in regards to quality and performance as well.
+As such, it has the upper hand when it comes to Df and Dk values, as well as the lowest water absorptivity, making it a highly stable and high grade in regards to quality and performance as well.
 Not only that but it is also best suited for fast turnaround prototyping purposes thanks to the quick and relatively cheap fabrication process.

-APPLICATIONS OF HIGH FREQUENCY PCBs
+APPLICATIONS OF HIGH-FREQUENCY PCBs

-There are many practical applications and uses of high frequency PCBs, out of which some of the most commonly seen ones include:
+There are many practical applications and uses of high-frequency PCBs, out of which some of the most commonly seen ones include: